i-baumann/ESL_ISLR/docs/binary_logistic.md

 This example walks through fitting a univariate logistic regression model to (idealized) generated data.
 It should be easy to see how this generalizes to multivariate cases.
-It assumes some prior knowledge of [logistic regression](https://en.wikipedia.org/wiki/Logistic_regression){target="_blank"} and [log-odds](https://en.wikipedia.org/wiki/Logit){target="_blank"} (or see [Elements of Statistical Learning](https://web.stanford.edu/~hastie/ElemStatLearn/printings/ESLII_print12_toc.pdf#%5B%7B%22num%22%3A212%2C%22gen%22%3A0%7D%2C%7B%22name%22%3A%22Fit%22%7D%5D){target="_blank"}).
+It assumes some prior knowledge of [logistic regression](https://en.wikipedia.org/wiki/Logistic_regression){target="_blank"} and [log-odds](https://en.wikipedia.org/wiki/Logit){target="_blank"} (or see [Elements of Statistical Learning](https://web.stanford.edu/~hastie/ElemStatLearn/printings/ESLII_print12_toc.pdf#%5B%7B%22num%22%3A212%2C%22gen%22%3A0%7D%2C%7B%22name%22%3A%22Fit%22%7D%5D){target="_blank"}) and will be light on theory.

 We'll skip doing a train/test split and comparison in this example and focus solely on implementing logistic regression from scratch.